 To minimise the

-APIs in primarily POSIX applications
+risks avoid using RThread APIs in primarily POSIX applications

-or libraries (those entering via main()
+or libraries (those entering via main()), and avoid using pthread in

-primarily Symbian platform applications or libraries (those entering via E32Main()
+primarily Symbian platform applications or libraries (those entering via E32Main()).